-With some exceptions, the State’s Property Tax Cap limits the amount local governments and most school districts can increase property taxes to the lower of:
+With some exceptions, the State’s Property Tax Cap limits the amount local governments and most school districts can increase the tax levy (the total amount of property taxes billed) to the lower of two percent or the rate of inflation.
+(Individual property tax bills are based on various factors, and they may increase more than two percent.)

 Local governments, citizens and the Office of the New York State Comptroller (OSC) play important roles in the process.